microbit-foundation/pxt-microbit-ml/docs/ml_on_event_stop.md

 ## Example

-This example uses the special `unknown` option and stops playing a musical melody when any other action has a certainty above the recognition point.
+This example uses the special `unknown` option and stops playing a musical melody when the estimated action changes to any other action.

 ```blocks
 ml.onStop(ml.event.Unknown, function () {